 Economic Forum Fellow, a Fellow of the American Association for the Advancement of Science, and a Fellow of the American Mathematical Society.
 His current

 research is focused on the use of different media to teach and communicate mathematics to diverse audiences.
-In this connection, he is a co-founder and President of an educational video games company, InnerTube Games.
+In this connection, he is a co-founder and President of an educational technology company, BrainQuake, that creates mathematics learning video games.
 He also works on the design of information/reasoning systems for intelligence analysis.
 Other research

 interests include: theory of information, models of reasoning and